• Skip to primary navigation

 • Gluten-free flour - Use your favorite all-purpose gluten-free flour.
 Most gluten-free flour contains xanthan gum.
 If your blend doesn't contain it, add ½ teaspoon to the flour blend before using.

-• Sugar - A mixture of dark brown sugar and caster sugar gives these gluten-free pumpkin cookies a chewy and fudgy texture as well as a rich molasses flavor.
+• Sugar - A mixture of dark brown sugar and white sugar gives these gluten-free pumpkin cookies a chewy and fudgy texture as well as a rich molasses flavor.

 • Melted butter - Using melted butter helps the cookies spread while baking rather than rise, resulting in more chewy and dense cookies that we love.
 Use unsalted butter and let it slightly cool down before whisking it with sugar and cream cheese.